 Increasing accessibility of Board of Directors meetings for international members: Skype could allow international members to participate in Board meetings, since we don’t have the scholarship money to make their travel possible.
 Time zones would affect the scheduling of our meetings.
 If we want to elect international members, we should consider accessibility via technology.
 Pieter reported that Skype worked very well during the IRC meeting today, so that Noel Burke could participate.
 Anita noted that the increased financial resources the Society now has would make it possible to give travel scholarships--perhaps 2 or 3 of $500--but we’d need to decide whether to use this, for instance, for Directors’ travel or scholarships for international scholars with very limited means.

-Proposal for (appended).
+Proposal for income-linked dues structure where needed for international scholars (appended).
 Noel Burke and Pieter both thought $15 was the maximum that would be viable in developing countries.
 This would be a membership rate; we would need to work with JHUP on how the journal could be accessible.
 Another way the IRC discussed to make SSCS more accessible would be to offer an institutional affiliation, so that members of a given society could all become affiliates of the SSCS if the society were willing to pay a fee, decided on a sliding scale.
 Renata noted that Argentina’s society may be a likely affiliate.
 The questions include what would be sustainable, allow accessibility, and help us increase our international membership.
 Both avenues could be offered to help people join the Society as soon as possible.
 Claire listed the nations considered high-income by the AAR.
 Anita suggested we could ask about giving back dues if JHUP balks, though this will put us back where we were before the dues increase in terms of our own limited programming.
 Not all interested people would have internet access, so print might be more useful.
 Renata noted that in South America, many libraries are building their collections electronically, because the mails are unreliable.
 Pieter suggested that backdated copies could be made available.
 Claire moved that the Board approve both of these approaches on principle, allowing negotiations with JHUP.
 A fee of $15 would be appropriate, $10 for students.
 Pieter suggested members of affiliated organizations might pay the student fee.
 Anita suggested JHUP must have gone through this process before and may have approaches to suggest.
 She also said we could consider purchasing subscriptions for institutions in developing nations ($130 a year).